YottaDB/YDBDoc/AdminOpsGuide/dockercontainer.rst

 This creates a ydb-data directory in your current working directory.
 This can be deleted after the container is shutdown/removed if you want to remove all data created in the YottaDB container (such as your database and routines).

 .. note::
    You may need to enable Docker by giving it the appropriate permissions.
 An ls -la on /var/run/docker.sock will show you what group can access the socket.
 Make sure to add your user to that group.
+Otherwise, depending on the permissions of the docker socket, you may need to use ``sudo docker`` instead of ``docker``.

 ++++++++++++++++++++++++++
 Running a pre-built image